Biden says US 'shall respond' after drone strike by Iran-backed group kills 3 US troops in Jordan

 Biden, who was traveling in South Carolina, asked for a moment of silence during an appearance at a Baptist church's banquet hall.

-“We had a tough day last night in the Middle East, and we shall respond," the president said before requesting silence.
+“We had a tough day last night in the Middle East.
+We lost three brave souls in an attack on one of our bases," he said.
+After the moment of silence, Biden added, “and we shall respond.”

 Biden said in a written statement that the United States “will hold all those responsible to account at a time and in a manner (of) our choosing.”
 Defense Secretary Lloyd Austin said "we will take all necessary actions to defend the United States, our troops, and our interests.”